-1. Applied lessons will be graded on a weekly basis based on preparation and timeliness.
+- 1. Applied lessons will be graded on a weekly basis based on preparation and timeliness.
 Students are expected to arrive well prepared and with all materials needed for the lesson.
 (This includes the best possible reed, a working instrument and all assigned music.)
-Students will be assessed in three main areas, Technical, Etude and Repertoire.

-The average of these three grades will constitute the overall final grade for the lessons.
-Students are expected to practice a minimum of one hour daily in preparation for their lessons.

-2. Every student will be required to play an end of semester Technique Test.
-This test will occur with the instructor during the final lesson of the semester.

-3. Each student is required to give a final jury of a repertoire piece to be determined by the instructor.
-The time and date of the jury will be determined by the instructor and coordinated with additional Reinhardt SOPA Faculty members.

-4. Students will be evaluated on lesson attendance and preparedness on a weekly basis.
+Students are expected to practice a minimum of one half hour daily in preparation for their lessons. - 2.
+Every student will be required to play an end of semester technique test to be taken from the H. Klose Celebrated Method for the Clarinet or from an equivalent method book.
+This test will occur with the instructor during the final lesson of the semester. - 3.
+Each student is required to play a final exam of a repertoire piece or etude to be determined by the instructor.
+The time and date of the final will be determined by the instructor. - 4.
+Students will be evaluated on lesson attendance and preparedness on a weekly basis.
 Given the unique nature of applied lessons, every effort should be made to attend every scheduled lesson.
-If a student is unable to attend their assigned lesson, they must give 24 hour notice to the professor via email or phone message in order to be considered an excused absence.
-Failure to give proper notice will result in an unexcused absence and a 0 will be given for the weekly preparation and attendance grade.
+If a student is unable to attend their assigned lesson, they must give 24 hours prior notice to the professor via email or phone message in order to be considered an excused absence.
+Failure to give proper notice will result in an unexcused absence and a 0 will be given for the weekly attendance and preparation grade.
 Make up lessons will be given only for excused absences and only at the sole discretion of the professor.
-All make up lessons given during the Covid 19 pandemic will be scheduled in an online format.